-^{}Emails: natalia.fabra@uc3m.es and mar.reguant@northwestern.edu.
+\Emails: natalia.fabra@uc3m.es and mar.reguant@northwestern.edu.
 Joao Montez, Yossi Spiegel and seminar participants at ENTER Jamboree (Madrid) and the Macci Conference (Mannheim) provided useful comments.
+This paper has greatly benefited from the comments by the referee.
 All errors remain our own.
-Fabra is grateful for support from the Ministerio Economa y Competitividad (Spain), Grant ECO2016-78632-P, MDM 2014-0431, and Comunidad de Madrid, MadEco-CM (S2015/HUM-3444).
+Fabra is grateful for support from the Ministerio Economia y Competitividad (Spain), Grant ECO2016-78632-P, MDM 2014-0431, and Comunidad de Madrid, MadEco-CM (S2015/HUM-3444).